 Judah Touro’s was born in Newport, R.I. on June 16, 1775 – the date of the Battle Bunker Hill.
 Touro’s father was prominent in Newport, being a leader of the Touro Synagogue.
 Ironically, Touro’s father remained loyal to the Crown during the American Revolution.
 The family remained in Newport during its occupation by the British and relocated to New York when the British left Rhode Island.

 Here, Judah Touro grew close to his cousin, Catherine.
 The two fell in love but Touro’s uncle forbade them from marrying.
 Hays first sent Touro away on a voyage to safeguard a shipment to Europe.
-But when he returned to Boston as in love with Catherine as ever, Hays threw Touro out of his home.
+But when he returned to Boston as much in love with Catherine as ever, Hays threw Touro out of his home.

 In 1801, Touro relocated to New Orleans and himself became a wealthy importer and exporter.